 The Magazine – Thematic Contributors

-We invite submissions based on our monthly themes.
+We invite submissions related to your experience of faith or the life of the church, however you understand it.
 Check out our Submissions page to see what we’re looking for